strixgameops/strix-gameops/README.md

 **Important:** Keep these files secure as they contain database credentials.
 You may want to run separate secret registry for that.

+After a successful start you should be able to navigate to main Strix website on http://localhost:3000

 ## Starting the System

 ```bash